Nika1337/SweeftAcceleration/README.md

-# SweeftAcceleration
+# Sweeft Acceleration
-Repository for solutions of tasks given by sweeft
+Repository for solutions of tasks given by Sweeft.
+All task have general interfaces, and one or more implementations of interface for given exercise.
+For example [CountVariants](src/main/kotlin/tasks/countvariants/CountVariants.kt) is general interface for Count Variants task, [CountVariantsApproach1](src/main/kotlin/tasks/countvariants/CountVariantsApproach1.kt) and [CountVariantsApproach2](src/main/kotlin/tasks/countvariants/CountVariantsApproach2.kt) are implementations of this interface.
+All solutions are tested in [test](src/test) module.